Android-for-Python/Android-for-Python-Users/README.md

 [RTFM](https://github.com/kivy/buildozer/blob/master/docs/source/specifications.rst), really.
 And see the [KivyMD section](#kivymd).

+### package.name

+This must contain only alpha numeric characters, do not use any other characters.

 ### package.domain

-This must contain exctly one period (.) surrounded by alpha numeric characters, do not use any other special characters.
+This must contain exctly one period (.) surrounded by alpha numeric characters, do not use any other characters.
 Anthing else will cause a Gradle fail.

 ### requirements